LivingSkySchoolDivision/AdminProceduresPublic/list.md

 - [ ]	4.32 School Goals
 - [x]	4.33 Student Excursions - October 26, 2021
 - [ ]	4.34 Student Records
 - [ ]	4.35 Advertising And Corporate Sponsorship
+- [ ]	4.36 Use of Cell Phones and Electronic Devices
 - [ ]	4.37 Responsible Use
 - [x]	4.38 School Division Website Maintenance - October 26, 2021
 - [ ]	4.40 Permission For Use For Students Work And Personal Information